 - There's a straighter example, also, in the episode "Jack is Naked," in which a rabbit hopping on by takes Jack's clothes as he's bathing and Jack spends the episode attempting to get them back, stumbling into some densely-populated areas in the process.

-- Happens to Homer quite frequently on The Simpsons.
-In one instance, Homer and Marge try to have sex at a mini-golf course and end up having to make it home naked after losing their clothes.
+- In "Natural Born Kissers", Homer and Marge try to have sex at a mini-golf course and end up having to make it home naked after losing their clothes.